 Section 5.2 — The District may issue a charter establishing a Student Chapter at a graduate or undergraduate school of recognized standing within its area engaged in transportation-related curriculum.
 The charter shall be in a format approved by the International Board of Direction.
 The District Board may rescind a Student Chapter Charter in the manner provided in the Student Chapter Charter.

 ARTICLE VI — RELATION OF DISTRICT TO INSTITUTE

-Section 6.1 — The District shall not speak for the Institute unless authorized in the particular matter in question by the Board of Direction of the Institute.
-The District may speak for itself on matters pertinent to its geographical area of the District.
+Section 6.1 — The District shall not speak for ITE unless authorized in the particular matter in question by the International Board of Direction.
+The District may speak for itself on matters pertinent to its geographical area.

-Section 6.4 – The Institute will not be responsible for debts contracted by the District.
-No dues or fees will be required to be paid by the District to the Institute.
+Section 6.4 — ITE will not be responsible for debts contracted by the District.
+No dues will be required to be paid by the District to ITE.

-Section 6.5 — The District may charge annual dues, fees and special assessments as provided in the District bylaws.
-All dues and fees shall be billed by the Institute at the time of billing Institute dues, and upon collection remitted to the District.
-Annual dues for Districts shall be levied so as to cover time periods identical with those covered by annual dues of the Institute.
+Section 6.5 — The District may charge annual dues and special assessments as provided in the District bylaws.
+ITE shall bill all dues at the time of billing ITE dues, and upon collection, remit to the District.
+Annual dues for Districts shall be levied so as to cover time periods identical with those covered by annual dues for ITE.